vossg/OpenSGDevMaster/Support/ReadMe.txt

     the support libs.
 This is currently neither checked/enforced nor automatically transferred.

-  6b) set by hand
+  5b) set by hand

-  6a is strongly recommended !
+  5a is strongly recommended !

+6) Doxygen

+  As we use some custom doxygen extensions building the documentation works best with the customized doxygen version.
+For linux check out revision 748 to the disk and setup the OSGDoxygenSrcDir to point to it.

+  svn checkout -r 748 https://doxygen.svn.sourceforge.net/svnroot/doxygen/trunk doxygen

+  After the build and install steps the custom binary should be picked up by the main OpenSG cmake script.

 Finally a small word of caution.
 The packages are build to work with OpenSG, there might not be as general as possible.
 For example some of the internal package